-If you get hurt while on the job, the repurcussions for both your body and your bank account can be unexpected and severe.
+If you get hurt while on the job, the repercussions for both your body and your bank account can be unexpected and severe.
 However, you don’t have to struggle alone.
 You may be entitled to compensation for your losses if you can show that your injury was caused by your employee’s negligence.

-Work-related injuries can be highly traumatic, and lodging a Workers’ Compensation claim will not be the first thing that comes to mind if you suffer harm at work.
+Work-related injuries can be highly traumatic, and lodging a workers’ compensation claim will not be the first thing that comes to mind if you suffer harm at work.
 So here’s a step by step guide for what to do in the event of a work-related injury to protect your legal rights and get you back on your feet as soon as possible.

-What to do if injured
+What to do if you are injured

 - Determine if the injury is life threatening.
 If the answer is yes, call 000.
 Otherwise, consult your doctor as soon as possible.
 Be sure to keep all medical records.